The Ghost of Hope

-The Ghost of Hope is the 44th studio album by American art rock band the Residents.
+The Ghost of Hope is a studio album by American art rock band the Residents.
 It is based around historical train wrecks.
+It was their last work with Hardy Fox before his death in 2018.

 Background

-The Ghost of Hope was The Residents' first non-instrumental album of entirely newly written material since 2008's The Bunny Boy, with a nine-year difference between the two.
-In between that time, the group toured their 'Randy, Chuck & Bob' trilogy of live shows, starting in 2010 with Talking Light and concluding in July 2016 with Shadowland.
-During this time, the group released four new full-length albums, Postcards From Patmos (2008), Hades (2009), Lonely Teenager (2011), and Mush-Room (2013).
-Postcards From Patmos and Hades were entirely instrumental albums created as atmospheric soundtracks for installations.
-'Patmos' was walk-in music for the group's 2008 world tour, and 'Hades' was designed for an unrealized art gallery installation.
+The Ghost of Hope was The Residents' first vocal album of entirely newly written material since 2008's The Bunny Boy.
+During that gap, the group focused on touring their 'Randy, Chuck & Bob' trilogy of live shows, starting in 2010 with Talking Light and concluding in July 2016 with Shadowland.
+During this time, the group released four new full-length albums: Postcards from Patmos, Hades, Lonely Teenager, and Mush-Room.

-Lonely Teenager was an adaption of their Talking Light live show and only featured two newly written tracks, both of which had previously appeared in the live show; the rest of the album's material consisted of re-recordings of selections of the band's back catalog.
-Mush-Room, released in 2013, was an entirely instrumental album written for the Belgian dance group 'Needcompany.'
+Postcards from Patmos and Hades were instrumental albums created as atmospheric soundtracks, with Patmos being the soundtrack to their 2008 Bunny Boy web show, sold exclusively on tour dates, and Hades as soundtrack for an unrealized art gallery installation, released as a digital exclusive.
+Lonely Teenager was a studio adaption of the Talking Light live show and only featured two newly written tracks, both of which had been debuted in the live show; the rest of the album's material consisted of re-recordings of selections of the band's back catalog.
+Mush-Room, released in 2013, was an instrumental album written for the Belgian dance group Needcompany.
 During this time group member Hardy Fox began anonymously releasing solo material under the persona of Charles Bobuck (a character from the Randy, Chuck & Bob trilogy).
-He put out twelve studio albums between 2012 and 2016.
+Seven Charles Bobuck albums were released on CD between 2012 and 2016, with additional digital downloads.